 - Use a secure authentication standard such as oauth when feasible.

-- Implement a logging policy for devices and services that covers rotation and retention, types of data collected, and the implications on patron privacy.
+- Implement a logging policy for devices and services that covers rotation and retention, types of data collected, and the implications on user privacy.

 Priority 2 Actions

 - Disable any extraneous services that are running on devices.

 - Limit administrative privileges to authorized individuals through user access controls or the sudo program.